MicrosoftDocs/edge-developer/microsoft-edge/contact.md

 ---
 # Contacting the Microsoft Edge team

 Send your feedback to help improve Microsoft Edge DevTools and other features that are covered in the Microsoft Edge Developer documentation.
-Contact the Microsoft Edge team to submit feature requests or bug reports of issues about developing for Microsoft Edge, including development using Microsoft Edge DevTools, Microsoft Edge extensions, Progressive Web Apps, WebDriver automation, WebView2, and more.
+Contact the Microsoft Edge team to submit feature requests or bug reports of issues about developing for Microsoft Edge, including development using Microsoft Edge DevTools, Microsoft Edge extensions, Progressive Web Apps, WebDriver and Puppeteer automation, the WebView2 control, and more.

 There are several ways to get in touch with the Microsoft Edge team.

 <!-- ====================================================================== -->
-## The Send Feedback button and window
+## The Send Feedback button

 *  To send feedback about developing using Microsoft Edge, or about the Microsoft Edge Developer documentation, [open DevTools](devtools-guide-chromium/index.md#opening-devtools) and then select the **Send Feedback** icon in DevTools.
 Or, in DevTools, select `Alt`+`Shift`+`I` (Windows, Linux) or `Option`+`Shift`+`I` (macOS).
 This approach creates a tracked issue for the Microsoft Edge development team.